 Total alcohol spending (compared to the same weekly period in the previous year) may be influenced by changes in restrictions.
 For example, the easing of restrictions in June 2020 (DoH 2020d) coincided with an increase in total alcohol spending while tighter restrictions being reinstated in Victoria during July 2020 (State Government of Victoria 2020) coincided with a decrease.
 There are several caveats to note when interpreting the Commonwealth Bank of Australia card spending data including:

-Please also refer to the section Data quality: Commonwealth Bank of Australia, CBA Card Spend.
+For more information, see Data quality: Commonwealth Bank of Australia, CBA Card Spend.

 Along with declines in the value of alcohol sales, leading alcohol producers and distributors have also reported declines in the volume of alcohol sold in April 2020 when compared with the previous year.
 The percentage change in the volume of alcohol sold ranged from 6.8% lower for wine to 61% lower for cider.
 While the volume of alcohol sold in the first 2 weeks of May 2020 had increased, the volume sold was still lower when compared with the same period in 2019 (ABA 2020).